-Once you have set up payments, you can then restrict your posts accordingly by user role and even set up a meta box to show a custom message to users.
+Once you have set up payments, you can then restrict your posts by user role and even set up a meta box to show a custom message to users.
 Once set up, the plugin controls access according to subscription payments automatically.

 2. Ultimate Member

-Ultimate Member is a versatile plugin that allows you to create user profiles and use those profiles to restrict content to site members, that is, those who are either logged in, logged, paid, etc.
+Ultimate Member is a versatile plugin that allows you to create user profiles and use those profiles to restrict content to site members, that is, those who are either logged in logged, paid, etc.

-The plugin is one of the best on WordPress and allows powerful admin capabilities including editing user roles and maintaining up to date member directories.
-Plus, you can direct users who are locked out to a membership page or offer them a sign up/login option right there in beautifully designed meta boxes and popups.
+The plugin is one of the best on WordPress and allows powerful admin capabilities, including editing user roles and maintaining up-to-date member directories.
+Plus, you can direct users who are locked out to a membership page or offer them a sign-up/login option right there in beautifully designed meta boxes and popups.
 Best of all, Ultimate Member is completely free.

 3. Use Profile Builder to Restrict User Roles